Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 Overview
 --------

-The Para-C Core Language uses for easier parsing Antlr4, which automatically generates python source files containing the parser, listeners and lexer based on the `ParaC.g4` file defining the grammar of the language.
-The generated code will be wrapped inside a module, which will call and use the generated code.
+The Para-C Core Language uses for parsing Antlr4, which automatically generates python files for the parser, listeners and lexer based on the `ParaC.g4` file.
+This file defines the grammar of the language.

-Using that, it will convert on runtime the inserted file into a list of logic trees, which contain all needed information for statements.
+The generated code will be wrapped inside a new python module, which will implement the code and make it usable in the compiler source code.
+Using that new Parser module, the compiler will convert on runtime the inserted file/s into an abstract logic tree, which contains all items and meta-data of the user-inserted file.
 These logic trees are then returned and used to compile the program.

-The Lexer and Parser will start by first parsing the main file and then afterwards all included files (Data of the included files will be passed by the Pre-Processor).
+The Parser will start by first parsing the main file and then afterwards all included files (Data of the included files will be passed by the Pre-Processor).
 These will then be wrapped and passed to the Semantic Analyser.